 - Dr. Richard Lester, Co-Founder & Director, WelTel

 The Workshop Series is designed to build momentum in our community, and help the transition from learning about data science to doing data science.
 We have partnered with the Biomedical Imaging and AI Cluster to develop a workshop series focused on building collaborative research partnerships between clinicians and data scientists.
 Partner with engineers to apply what you've learned and move your data science project forward!

-- January 2022 - Clinical Perspectives: Share the clinical challenges you face and get insight on potential data science solutions from a team of engineers focused on health applications.
+- Share the clinical challenges you face and get insight on potential data science solutions from a team of engineers focused on health applications.

 Scientific Planning Committee

 Associate Professor, Division of Neurology, UBC Department of Medicine

 Professor, Computer Science; Director, UBC Data Science Institute